benkitia/personal-site/content/subscribe.md

 To subscribe to an RSS feed of new posts in/with specific [categories](/categories) or [tags](/tags), filter [all posts](/blog) by the category or tag you'd like to subscribe to, and then use the link at the bottom of that category/tag's page.

-Alternatively, you can manually add the feed to your RSS client with the following syntax:
+Alternatively, you can add the feed to your RSS client with the following syntax:

 By category e.g. "Example Category": `https://www.kitia.net/categories/example-category/index.xml`